 If the application is approved, the main work on site is expected to start in autumn 2023.
 Some early works associated with the Green Wall and gathering further information about the cast iron are being planned for this winter.

-The first phase of work to restore the Grade 2* listed structure will see the transformation of 40 arches - about a quarter of the whole terrace - between the Royal Crescent steps and Madeira Terrace Shelter Hall, the Concorde 2 venue.
+Subject to final costings, the first phase of work to restore the Grade 2* listed structure will see the transformation of 40 arches - about a quarter of the whole terrace - between the Royal Crescent steps and Madeira Terrace Shelter Hall, the Concorde 2 venue.

 The restoration aims to bring back a viewing terrace for events on Madeira Drive and improve pedestrian access from Marine Parade to the seafront.